HZcohort/DiNetxify/README.md

 if __name__ == "__main__":
     phewas_result, com_strength_result, com_network_result, binomial_result, trajectory_result = disease_network_pipeline(
         data=data,
         n_process=2,
         n_threshold_phewas=100,
         n_threshold_comorbidity=100,
         output_dir="/your/project/path",
         project_prefix="disease network",
         keep_positive_associations=False,
         save_intermediate_data=False,
         system_exl=['symptoms', 'others', 'injuries & poisonings'],
         pipeline_mode="v1",
         method="RPCN",
         covariates=['BMI', 'age'],
         matching_var_dict={'sex':'exact'},
         matching_n=2,
         min_interval_days=0,
         max_interval_days=np.inf,
         enforce_temporal_order=False,
         correction='bonferroni',
         cutoff=0.05
     )
 ```

 - **data** – the `DiseaseNetworkData` object.
 - **n_process** – specifies the number of parallel processes to use for the disease network analysis.
 Multiprocessing is enabled when `n_process` is set to a value greater than 1.
-- **n_threshold_phewas** – the minimum number of cases within the exposed group required for a phecode to be included in the PheWAS analysis.
-See the `phewas()` function for more information.
+- **n_threshold_phewas** – the minimum number of cases within the exposed group required for a phecode disease to be included in the **PheWAS analysis**.
+See the `DiseaseNetPy.phewas()` function for more information.
 - **n_threshold_comorbidity** – the minimum number of individuals in the exposed group in which a disease pair must co-occur (temporal or non-temporal) to be included in the comorbidity strength estimation.
-See the `comorbidity_strength()` function for more information.
+See the `DiseaseNetPy.comorbidity_strength()` function for more information.
 - **output_dir** - directory path to store output files generated by the pipeline.
 - **project_prefix** – prefix for naming output files and intermediate data.
 - **keep_positive_associations** – set to `True` if retains only diseases with hazard ratio (HR) > 1 from the PheWAS analysis.
 Default is `False`.
 - **save_intermediate_data** – set to `True` to intermediate `DiseaseNetworkData` objects created by the `DiseaseNetPy.DiseaseNetworkData.disease_pair()` function are saved to disk.
 Default is `False`.
-- **system_exl** – list of phecode systems to exclude from the analysis.
+- **system_exl** – list of phecode disease systems to exclude from the analysis.
 Default is `None`.
 - **pipeline_mode** – specifies the analysis order.
   - Options:
-    - **v1**: PheWAS → comorbidity strength → binomial test → (comorbidity network analysis/disease trajectory analysis)
+    - **v1**: PheWAS analysis → comorbidity strength analysis → binomial test analysis → (comorbidity network analysis/disease trajectory analysis)
-    - **v2**: PheWAS → comorbidity strength → comorbidity network analysis → binomial test → disease trajectory analysis.
+    - **v2**: PheWAS analysis → comorbidity strength analysis → comorbidity network analysis → binomial test analysis → disease trajectory analysis.
   - In **v1**, the binomial test does not depend on results from the comorbidity network analysis; thus, disease trajectory and comorbidity network analyses can be conducted independently.
 In **v2**, the binomial test is performed only on disease pairs identified as significant by the comorbidity network analysis, making the disease trajectory analysis dependent on these results.
-- **method** – the method to use for the comorbidity network and disease trajectory analysis.
+- **method** – the method to use for the comorbidity network analysis and disease trajectory analysis.
+  - The correlation network (CN) represents the most straightforward approach, utilizing a logistic regression model with user-defined covariates to assess pairwise disease associations.
+Building upon this foundation, the regularized partial correlation network (RPCN) (Epskamp et al., 2016) employs a regularized logistic regression framework that integrates both user-specified covariates and other diseases covariates.
+Notably, we further develop the regularized partial correlation network with principal component analysis (RPCNPCA) variant by incorporating principal component analysis (PCA) for covariate (other diseases) dimensionality reduction prior to network construction.
   - Options:
-    - **RPCN**: regularized Partial Correlation Network.
+    - **RPCN**: regularized partial correlation network.
 There are four `**Kwarg` parameters.
       - **alpha** – the weight multiplying the l1 penalty term for other diseases covariates.
 Ignored if **auto_penalty** is enabled.
-      - **auto_penalty** – if 'True', automatically determines the best **alpha** based on model AIC value.
+      - **auto_penalty** – if `True`, automatically determines the best **alpha** based on model AIC value.
 Default is `True`.
       - **alpha_range** – when **auto_penalty** is True, search the optimal **alpha** in this range.
 Default is `(1,15)`.
       - **scaling_factor** – the scaling factor for the **alpha** when **auto_penalty** is True.
 Default is `1`.
-    - **PCN_PCA**: partial Correlation Network with PCA.
+    - **PCN_PCA**: partial correlation network with principal component analysis.
 There are two `**Kwarg` parameters.
       - **n_PC** – fixed number of principal components to include in each model.
 Default is `5`.
       - **explained_variance** – cumulative explained variance threshold to determine the number of principal components.
-Overrides 'n_PC' if specified.
+Overrides `n_PC` if specified.
-    - **CN**: correlation Network.
-This parameter will be passed to the `comorbidity_network()` and `disease_trajectory()` function.
+    - **CN**: correlation network.
+This parameter will be passed to the `DiseaseNetPy.comorbidity_network()` and `DiseaseNetPy.disease_trajectory()` function.
 See the these two functions for more information.
-  - The correlation network (CN) represents the most straightforward approach, utilizing a logistic regression model with user-defined covariates to assess pairwise disease associations.
-Building upon this foundation, the regularized partial correlation network (RPCN) (Epskamp et al., 2016) employs a regularized logistic regression framework that integrates both user-specified covariates and historical disease data.
-Notably, we further develop the RPCNPCA variant by incorporating principal component analysis (PCA) for covariate dimensionality reduction prior to network construction.
-- **covariates** – list of covariates to adjust for in the PheWAS, comorbidity network and disease trajectory analysis.
+- **covariates** – list of covariates to adjust for in the **PheWAS analysis**, **comorbidity network analysis** and **disease trajectory analysis**.
 Default is `None`.
 - **matching_var_dict** – specifies the matching variables and the criteria used for incidence density sampling.
 Default is `{'sex':'exact'}`.
+For categorical and binary variables, the matching criteria should always be 'exact'.
+For continuous variables, provide a scalar greater than 0 as the matching criterion, indicating the maximum allowed difference when matching.
+To include the required variable sex as a matching variable, always use 'sex' instead of its original column name.
+For other covariates specified in the `DiseaseNetPy.DiseaseNetworkData.phenotype_data()` function, use their original column names.
 - **matching_n** – specifies the maximum number of matched controls for each case.
-This parameter will be passed to the `disease_trajectory()` function.
+This parameter will be passed to the `DiseaseNetPy.disease_trajectory()` function.
 Default is `2`.
 - **min_interval_days** – minimum required time interval (in days) between diagnosis dates when constructing temporal disease pair (D1→D2) for each individual.
 This parameter will be passed to the `DiseaseNetPy.DiseaseNetworkData.disease_pair()` function.
 See the `disease_pair()` function for more information.
 Default is `0`.
 - **max_interval_days** – maximum allowed time interval (in days) between diagnosis dates when constructing temporal and non-temporal disease pair (D1↔D2) for each individual.
 This parameter will be passed to the `DiseaseNetPy.DiseaseNetworkData.disease_pair()` function.
-See the `disease_pair()` function for more information.
+See the `DiseaseNetPy.DiseaseNetworkData.disease_pair()` function for more information.
 Default is `np.inf`.
 - **enforce_temporal_order** – set to `True` to exclude individuals with non-temporal disease pair (D1-D2) when performing the binomial test; also applies the specified minimum and maximum time intervals when performing disease trajectory analysis.
-See `enforce_temporal_order` parameter in `binomial_test()` function and `enforce_time_interval` parameter in `disease_trajectory()` function.
+See **enforce_temporal_order** parameter in `DiseaseNetPy.binomial_test()` function and **enforce_time_interval** parameter in `DiseaseNetPy.disease_trajectory()` function.
 Default is `False`.
 - **correction** – method for p-value correction from the `statsmodels.stats.multitest.multipletests`.
     - Options:
       - none : no correction